FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st May 2024.md

 To Receive Update on the Voter Registration Process.

-The Cathaoirleach welcomed the Administrative Officer and Staff Officer to the Meeting.--- 3
+The Cathaoirleach welcomed the Administrative Officer and Staff Officer to the Meeting.
+---
+3

 The Staff Officer gave a presentation to the Members.
 She stated that the total Local